T Level Health

 Entry Requirements

-• 5 GCSEs grade 4-9 including English, Science and Maths
+5 GCSEs grade 4-9 including English Language, Science and Maths.

-• Grade 444 in three single sciences or grade 44 Synergy or Trilogy combined Science
+Grade 444 in three single sciences or grade 44 Synergy or Trilogy combined Science (Please note that some undergraduate courses such as midwifery, physiotherapy and paramedic science will require a grade 5)

 Assessment

-They will get a nationally recognised certificate which will show their overall grade and a breakdown of what they have achieved
+You will get a nationally recognised certificate which will show your overall grade and a breakdown of what you have achieved.

 • Case study assessment

-• 2 practical activities assessments: one for the core Supporting healthcare, and one for the occupational specialism (Please see the below for: Occupational Specialism – Year Two)
+• 2 practical activities assessments: one for the core Supporting Healthcare, and one for the Occupational Specialism

 • A professional discussion